JSON or YAML — your choice

 | v3 | deterministicChecks | ARC-193 |

 <role> token in rules is always one of logic, security, performance, tests.
-These are the internal specialist role names; their public-facing brand counterparts are Glyph, Warden, Pulse, and Weave respectively.
+These are the internal specialist role names; their public-facing brand counterparts are Metis (logic), Argus (security), Iris (performance), and Eunomia (tests) respectively.
+A fifth specialist, the synthesizer Harmonia, runs after the four domain specialists to unify their findings.

 Minimal example